You are here

 - Location: front left side with red shelf numbers 9 - 14 and red class mark labels on the spines.
 Additional red stickers on the spine of the book indicate an insert in the media cabinets (CD-ROM/DVD, same signature) or in the book.

-- The books are arranged by subject groups (with links to the online catalogue).
+- The books are arranged by subject groups (Classification) with links to the online catalogue.

 - The class marks identify the location and consist of the subject group abbreviation and the first 4 letters of the author or title (if there is only an editor), for example G 5g Meie.
 The subject group abbreviations usually consist of 3 characters, for example G 5g: G stands for internal medicine, 5 for hematology, g for blood coagulation diagnostics.

-The most important features of the platforms are shown in the following list with links to the respective title overview via Database Information System (DBIS) Heidelberg (except Karger):
+Our e-books listed in the online catalogue (with links to the full text) are distributed among the following publishers or platforms, whose most important features are shown in the following list.
+The links to the respective title overview are led via the Database Information System (DBIS) Heidelberg (except Karger and Elsevier Health Science).

 (approx. 35 titles, German language)

 - PDFs can be downloaded chapter by chapter